paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 (2) The Secretaries of the military departments and the heads of the Defense Agencies shall have overall responsibility for the requirements determination, planning, programming, and budgeting for such policies and procedures.

-(3) The Under Secretary of Defense for Acquisition, Technology, and Logistics shall be responsible for ensuring that the defense acquisition system, as defined in [section 2545 of this title](./chapter-149-defense-acquisition-system.md#section-2545), is consistent with such policies and procedures and with implementation pursuant to paragraph (1).
+(3) The Under Secretary of Defense for Acquisition and Sustainment shall be responsible for ensuring that the defense acquisition system, as defined in [section 2545 of this title](./chapter-149-defense-acquisition-system.md#section-2545), is consistent with such policies and procedures and with implementation pursuant to paragraph (1).

 (4) The Under Secretary of Defense (Comptroller) shall be responsible for ensuring that the budget for the Department of Defense is consistent with such policies and procedures.
 The Under Secretary shall notify the congressional defense committees of any deviations from such policies and procedures that are recommended in the budget.